edgexfoundry/edgex-docs/docs_src/design/ucr/Record-and-Replay.md

 ### Requirements
 - Record device Event/Reading data (at rates, volumes and details like timestamps)
-- Replay captured data at captured, slower or faster speeds
+- Record must capture all Device definitions for devices referenced in the captured Event/Readings
+- Record must capture all Device Profiles for devices referenced in the captured Event/Readings
 - Export captured data for use at a later time or to send to other users
 - Import recoded data that was previously exported
+- Replay must add any captured Device definitions and Device Profiles to the system prior to play back.
+- Replay captured data at captured, slower or faster speeds
 - Replay recorded data from multiple sources at the same time (this mimics more device services feeding EdgeX )
 - Have the ability to record data only from specified target devices or device profiles.